Justaz17/learn-software-testing/exam-2022-software-testing-sodv06002.md

 Do you think scenarios and use cases can be used for software testing, explain your answer?

+Scenarios and use cases can be used for software testing as they provide a structured approach to defining the expected behavior of the software system under different conditions.
+Scenarios and use cases help in identifying the various interactions between the user and the system, as well as the system's responses to different inputs and actions.

 ### Part 3 - (11 Marks)

 Explain your understanding of the big bang approach to software testing.
 Do you think you will ever use this approach in the future, explain your answer?

 ## Question 2 - (Total 33 Marks)

-1. Develop a control flowgraph for the code shown in Figure 1 below and determine the complexity.
-Suppose software testing has been employed so that TER1 = 1 and TER2 = 1, would you recommend further testing and explain your answer.  **(11 marks)**
-2. Develop the branch table for the code shown in Figure 1 below. **(11 marks)**
-3. Develop the block table for the code shown in Figure 1 below. **(11 marks)**

 ```java
 public void walkFirstColOfGridEatingPies(Grid aGrid)